-Validity of the measure was tested by evaluating the association between the dialysis practitioner group level measure performance, and mortality and overall transplant rates among all patients attributed to the practitioner groups.
-We hypothesized that practitioner groups with higher performance on the aPPPW measure would have higher transplant rates among their patients.
-This would be expected to follow from activities these practitioner groups conducted to improve the health and therefore suitability of their patients for transplant candidacy.
-Along similar lines, we hypothesized that practitioner groups with higher performance on the aPPPW measure would demonstrate lower mortality among their patients.
+Validity of the measure was tested by evaluating the association between the dialysis practitioner group level measure performance, and mortality and overall transplant rates among all patients attributed to the dialysis practitioner groups.
+We hypothesized that dialysis practitioner groups with higher performance on the PPPW measure would have higher transplant rates among their patients.
+This would be expected to follow from activities these dialysis practitioner groups conducted to improve the health and therefore suitability of their patients for transplant candidacy.
+Along similar lines, we hypothesized that dialysis practitioner groups with higher performance on the PPPW measure would demonstrate lower mortality among their patients.
 However, we expected this to be a more modest association given the many other factors that can affect mortality within the dialysis population.

-To evaluate the associations, we first divided dialysis practitioner groups, into 3 tertiles (T1 to T3) based on their performance on the aPPPW (T1 to T3, from highest to lowest waitlisting).
+To evaluate the associations, we first divided dialysis practitioner groups, into 3 tertiles (T1 to T3) based on their performance on the PPPW (T1 to T3, from highest to lowest waitlisting).
 Tertiles were chosen in order to evaluate a gradient in effect, but still maintain sufficient numbers within each group for statistical precision.
-We also computed the corresponding mortality rate and transplant rate for each practitioner group in the same year.
-We then tested the trend between the tertile grouping and these practitioner group-level outcomes.
-Finally, we examined the Spearman correlations between the practitioner group measure value and each of the outcomes respectively.
+We then computed the corresponding mortality rate and transplant rate among patients assigned to each dialysis practitioner group in 2019.
+We then applied the Cochran-Armitage trend test to evaluate the relationship between the tertile grouping and these dialysis practitioner group-level outcomes.
+Finally, we examined the Spearman correlation between the dialysis practitioner group measure value and each of the outcomes respectively.